Create satisficing tables in R the formula way.

 Creating the Full Table

-The combination of row names, spanners, and renaming of variables allows creating the full table as follows:
+The combination of row names, spanners, and renaming of variables allows creating the full table:

 library(dplyr)